samatdavistech/Physics-Demo/README.md

 Using Node Express to host the site

 # How to run
-currently you must run the source, this will be changed in the future.
+currently you must download the source to run the project, this will be changed in the future.

 execute the following command:
 ```node app.js```